-- · Stability test of your crane on vehicle. - · Stabiliser extensions positioned and legs pressed to ground. - The reach at which you are working and the optimum position of the boom. - The optimal position for your crane is on the load plate.
+- Stability test of your crane on vehicle [if VSL as option] - · Stabiliser extensions positioned and legs pressed to ground.

+- The reach at which you are working and the optimum position of the boom. - The optimal position for your crane is on the load plate.